RoadieHQ/marketing-site/content/docs/tech-insights/data-sources/index.md

 ## Introduction

 Data Sources periodically collect Facts about your services from third-party vendors or arbitrary APIs.
 The Facts collected by Data Sources are used for defining Checks.
 Roadie comes with a handful of built-in Data Sources with predefined Facts that you can use without any setup.
-You can also define your own Data Sources, which are typically APIs or files in a repository.
+You can also define your own Data Sources, which are will use APIs or files in a repository as a source of truth.

 To manage Data Sources, go to Tech Insights → Data Sources.